 How it works

-Our Charles Sturt Advantage early offer program is your chance to get into uni based on work you’ve already done and skills you already have.
 We'll look at two things: your Year 11 results and your soft skills.
-Soft skills are personal attributes that will help you succeed at study – and life.
-Things like communication skills, resilience, empathy, and motivation to create a world worth living in.
+Soft skills are those personal attributes that will help you succeed at study – and life.
+Things like communication, resilience, empathy and motivation to create a world worth living in.

 How to apply